 Mike Iwebuke Ashien v.
 William P. Barr (Federal Court, Ninth Circuit)

 Lead appellate counsel challenging the denial of Mr. Ashien's petition for asylum, withholding of removal, and relief under the Convention Against Torture.
 Argued appeal before the Ninth Circuit, which granted Mr. Ashien's petition, holding that the Board of Immigration Appeals' adverse credibility finding was unsupported.
 The decision is available here, and video of the argument is available here.
-Currently representing Mr. Ashien on remand before the Board of Immigration Appeals.
+Currently representing Mr. Ashien on remand.

 Kenyatta Brown v.
 Monaka Williams and John R. Baldwin (Federal Court, N.D.
 Ill.)